Long Range Wi Fi Antennas

 Fukushima radiation alert on aero weather chart

-webmaster having a beer while studying a checklist
+Captain Philip having beer, studying a checklist

 Xiamen Airlines 737 empennage logo